Apply for an Undergraduate Research Fellowship

 Please prepare the following application materials in PDF format:

 - Statement of interest in training related to the health of women (maximum 300 words, double spaced)

 - Transcript (can be unofficial)

-Qualified applicants will be invited to a group interview session in March – April.
-Notice of final decisions and accepted applications will be distributed in May.
+Qualified applicants will be invited to a ZOOM or in-person group interview session that will take place April-May.
+Notice of final decisions and accepted applications will be distributed in June.